Parsa2820/parsa2820.github.io/words-of-wisdom.md

 title: Words of Wisdom
 ---

+> "If you wish to make an apple pie from scratch, you must first invent the universe."
+> &mdash; Carl Sagan, Cosmos

+---

 > "Solitude requires you to move past reacting to information created by other people and focus instead on your own thoughts and experiences—wherever you happen to be."
 > &mdash; Cal Newport, Digital Minimalism